dpi-tta-slides/landing-page-review/PITCHME.md

 ## 5 Second Test

-Can your visitors tell what your landing page is about in 5 seconds or less?
+Can your visitors tell what your landing page is about in **5 seconds** or less?

-Within 5 seconds users should be able to answer:
+Within **5 seconds** users should be able to answer:

 - What's the landing page about?
 - What's the call-to-action/offer of the landing page?
-- Who's the company behind the landing page?
+- Who's the company (or brand) behind the landing page?
 - Do you find the landing page trustworthy?
-- Any other questions you're curious about

 <!--